Prices verified June 22, 2026

 Why does Calibrate cost so much if it doesn't include medication?

-Calibrate's pitch is that the program fee covers behavioral coaching, clinical oversight, and the labor of running prior authorization for branded GLP-1s through your insurance.
-When that prior auth pays off, your medication cost can drop to insurance copay levels, which is a few dollars to $50/mo.
+Calibrate's pitch is that the program fee covers behavioral coaching, clinical oversight and the labor of running prior authorization for branded GLP-1s through your insurance.
+When that prior auth pays off, your medication cost can drop to insurance copay levels (a few dollars to $50/mo).
 The $199/mo + $597 upfront is essentially a service fee for that work.

 What happened to Calibrate's compounded program?

 Calibrate exited compounded GLP-1 dispensing in 2026 ahead of the FDA enforcement wave.
-They now route exclusively through branded products, which is why the program fee model — rather than 'price includes medication' — is what they sell.
+They now route exclusively through branded products.
+That is why the program fee model, rather than 'price includes medication', is what they sell.

 Is the $597 refundable if I quit early?